Storm Warning (2007 film): Plot

 Pia improvises a splint for Rob's leg and single-handedly (as Rob, incapacitated, lays in a corner) fashions a booby trap with ropes and fishing equipment found inside the barn.
 She fabricates an anti-rape device, to be worn internally, from a glass jar with the lid cut inward, leaving jagged edges.
 Rob protests but Pia is adamant.

 Brett re-enters and Rob triggers the booby-trap.
-Hooks lodge in his face and lift him into the air, after which Pia kills him by beating his head in.
+Hooks lodge in Brett's face and lift him into the air, after which Pia kills him by beating his head in.
 Jimmy comes looking for Brett, who is nowhere to be seen, before forcing Pia into the house and sends her upstairs where Poppy has his bedroom.
 When Poppy penetrates her, his member is jammed in the device.
 Pia flees into a crawlspace, where she falls through the floor, landing a downstairs room.
 Jimmy pursues her with a rifle to the barn, where she and Rob hide.
 Jimmy enters the barn and fires his shotgun into a wardrobe, which proves to be not the couple's hiding-place but that of Brett's body.
 Rob and Pia escape the barn, locking Jimmy inside.

 They make it to the family's truck but can find no keys.
 Pia re-enters the house, determined to find the keys and is momentarily confronted by Poppy who had made it downstairs, still trouserless and bleeding.
 She runs back to the truck with the keys.
 They attempt to drive away but Poppy makes it from the house across the yard towards them.
 The blood from his wounds attracts Honkey, who latches onto his groin.
 Jimmy attempts to chase the truck with an airboat stored inside the barn but Pia, enraged, drives at him, throwing him into the propeller which shreds his body to pieces.
 The couple then drive away.